calm bomb

 Chris “Krohme” Moore is an American hip-hop and metal producer known for his genre-blending sound and collaborations with artists like Chuck D, Arrested Development, MC Serch, Stetsasonic, Snapcase, OTEP, Earth Crisis, and members of Slipknot, Brand Nubian, Living Colour, Cypress Hill, 311, and Fear Factory.
 His work has been featured in film, TV, and radio, and he has been a key figure in underground and mainstream music circles for over two decades.

 Beyond his production career, Krohme has built a reputation as a champion for independent artists.
 He founded Godsendant Music in 2005, providing a platform for underground hip-hop with a diverse roster consisting of legends and up-and-coming artists.
-One of the first underground labels to transition to streaming platforms, it began developing projects specifically benefiting non-profit organizations and advocating for social justice beginning in 2008.
+One of the first underground labels to transition to streaming platforms, it began developing projects specifically benefiting non-profit organizations and social justice advocacy in 2008.

 Mike “MikeDC” McTernan